Neuroware-IO/toolbox/README.md

 ![BCE Toolbox](assets/img/docs/screenshot.png)

-At the moment, we currently support the following blockchains:
+At the moment, we currently have __full_ support the following blockchains:

 * Dogecoin Testnet

+We will be introducing support for the following blockchains soon:

 * Dogecoin

-We will soon be introducing support for the following:

 * Bitcoin
 * Bitcoin Testnet
 * Litecoin